 So bullies played a big part in my lack of confidence.
 I was a very shy and quiet kid who had big dreams to become their own boss.
 It felt like it was my fault because I have one arm and I am deaf.
-I started hating myself, feeling lonely etc but I had good parental support from my parents.
-That was what kept me going.
+I started hating myself, depressed, attempting suicide and feeling lonely etc. I didn’t want to live anymore and I remember crying and begging the bullies to stay away from me.
+Sometimes I was scared to walk down the hallway to my class because the bullies are there, it’s like they were waiting for me.
+I remember pretending to be sick, so I do not go to school.
 Eventually, the bullying stopped and I made good friends.

 NUS (National Union of Students)

-The organisation had power and a voice to make real changes.
-I actually thought I had it worse and I was the only one who’s got 2 disabilities.
+The organisation had power and a voice to make real changes for students.
+I thought I had it worse and that I was the only one who’s got 2 disabilities.
 I was excited to meet other disabled people too.
 For the first time in my life, I felt ‘normal’.
 I was in a place where I did not have to explain anything to anyone about why my arm is the way it is or why you have to speak a bit slower to me.
 I felt safe and happy.
-There were some couples, married with kids families there too.
+There were some couples, married with kids, families there too.
 It was very inspiring.
 I realised that I can do anything I want and be who I want to be, there’s nothing stopping expect one thing – Me.

 So I had a bit of confidence before that experience but after it, I was a new person and no one could believe that it was me.
-The bullies started being friendly to me.
 Everyone was complimenting on my new found self-confidence.
-You want to stir at my arm, go on the stir.
+You want to stir at my arm, go on, stir.
 I don’t care anymore.
 You want to talk about me – go for it, sweetheart.
-I don’t care.
-Don’t you dare think about putting a finger on me or you will go to jail?
-I had all the confidence in the world and started wearing short sleeves tops, and short dresses more than ever as I was confident in my own skin.
+I had all the confidence in the world and started wearing short sleeves tops, and short dresses more than ever as I was confident in my skin.
 I was walking with my head up high and felt nothing but powerful.

 If you are going through a tough time accepting who you are, I want to you know that you are beautiful and perfect just the way you are.
 Do not let anybody demons affect your life.
 Just keep doing you.
-Think positive, smile and laugh.
+Think positive, smile and walk with your head up high.
 At the end of the day, you will go home to those who love everything about you.